dannberg/dannb-org/content/about.md

 I am a CloudOps Analyst working at **[Datadog](https://www.datadoghq.com/)** in New York City (see disclosure below).
 I'm part of an engineering team focusing on Cloud Cost Optimization (a field that is starting to be known as **[FinOps](https://www.finops.org/)**).
 We bring visibility, understanding, and cost-optimization to cloud bills.
 I also organize the **[NYC FinOps Meetup](https://www.meetup.com/New-York-City-Cloud-FinOps/)**.

 I also have a monthly newsletter where I show you my favorite things.
-You should [sign up](https://dannberg.substack.com/welcome).
+You should **[sign up](https://dannberg.substack.com/welcome)**.

 -------
 ## What is this site?